ethan-nelson/quickbeam_tools/README.md

 # quickbeam_readers
 Multiple readers for QuickBeam output.
+When possible, structures are used in the output.